herve4m/quay-api-operator/docs/developer-guide/testing.md

 The resources refer to Secrets to retrieve the Quay connection parameters.
 However, you only have to create the Secret for the `FirstUser` resource, which in turn creates a Secret to store the temporary Quay credentials.
-Then, the `ApiToken` resource uses that new secret to generate a permanent OAuth token that it stores in a third Secret resource, which in turn is used by all the other resources.
+Then, the `ApiToken` resource uses that new secret to generate a permanent OAuth access token that it stores in a third Secret resource, which in turn is used by all the other resources.

 ```mermaid
 flowchart TD